-A PPA is a contract between the landfill owner and the developer or project owner where the landowner purchases all the electricity produced by the array at a predetermined price.
-This price may have periodic steps or escalators throughout the term of the contract, which is typically 25-30 years.
-This model provides a predictable price for the electricity for the landowner.
+A PPA is a contract between the landfill owner and the developer or project owner where the agency purchases all the electricity produced by the array at a predetermined price.
+This price may have periodic steps or escalators throughout the term of the contract which is typically 25-30 years.
+This model provides a predictable price for the electricity for the agency.

-This model allows for a landfill owner with limited capital resources to reap the benefits of solar without a capital investment, and it also allows for a third party to take advantage of the tax benefits of solar development, further reducing the PPA price.
+This model allows for an owner with limited capital resources to reap the benefits of solar without a capital investment, and it also allows for a third party to take advantage of the tax benefits of solar development further reducing the PPA price.

-It is important to note that the availability of utility incentives such as Solar\Rewards in Xcel Energy territory would also help to lower the PPA price, though many CLP sites are served by utilities lacking such incentives.
-Incorporating a utility incentive increases the revenues of the solar beyond what may be available outside of the program, but forfeits the Solar Renewable Energy Credits to the utility for a period of ten years, thus impacting which entity gets credit for GHG reductions during this time period.
-Taking advantage of the incentives allows for a landfill owner with a limited budget to participate in solar and lower their energy bills but pushes out the timetable for getting credit for GHG reduction for that 10-year period.
+It is important to note that the availability of utility incentives such as Solar Rewards in Xcel Energy territory would also help to lower the PPA price, though many CLP sites are served by utilities lacking such incentives.
+Incorporating a utility incentive reduces the cost of the solar but forfeits the Solar Renewable Energy Credits to the utility for a period of ten years, thus impacting which entity gets credit for GHG reductions during this time period.
+Taking advantage of the incentives allows for an agency with a limited budget to participate in solar and lower their energy bills but pushes out the timetable for meeting their GHG reduction goals for that 10-year period.